rmrt1n/advent-of-code/writeups/day04.md

 }
 ```

 Because we're doing unsafe indexing (with index arithmetics), we have to make sure not to go out of bounds.
-For the horizontal and vertical windows, we can do this by limiting j to be at most N - 4.
-For the diagonals, we have to limit both i and j to be less then M - 4 and N - 4 respectively.
+For the horizontal and vertical windows, we can do this by limiting `j` to be at most N-4.
+For the diagonals, we have to limit both `i` and `j` to be less then M-4 and N-4 respectively.
 M is the number of rows, N is the number of columns, and 4 is the length of `XMAS`.

 The `matches` function checks if a string matches either `XMAS` or `SAMX`: